premkanths/mini-gameshub/README.md

 A collection of simple browser games built with React and Tailwind CSS.

-##  can also see how it works in real time just by this link
+##  you can also see how it works in real time just by this link
 https://premkanth-minigameshub.netlify.app/

 ## Games Included